API Reference#

 ConfigBase#

-The main configuration class that provides inheritance, type validation, and serialization capabilities.
+The main configuration class that provides inheritance, type validation, serialization, and auto-discovery capabilities.

 class zencfg.ConfigBase(**kwargs)[source]#